 Mistake #8: Lacking an Emergency Fund

 There are many situations in life in which you might need an emergency fund.
 You might get laid off from your job, suffer an illness, or need urgent car repairs.
-In all of these cases, an emergency fund will come in handy, more than handy.
+In all of these cases, an emergency fund will come in handy.
 Aim to have at least three months’ expenses saved up in case of emergencies.
-If you have to downgrade your lifestyle to a less expensive one, perhaps it’s a step you must take to secure a better financial future for yourself and achieve that elusive peace of mind that you’ve been craving.

 Mistake #9: Ignoring Your Student Loans